-1.1 This boiler must be installed by a competent person.
+- 1.1 This boiler must be installed by a competent person.
 All installations MUST conform to the relevant Gas Safety and Building Regulations.
 Health & Safety requirements must also be taken into account when installing any equipment.
-Failure to comply with the above may lead to prosecution.

-1.2 This boiler is intended for use on Group H Natural Gas (2nd Family) .The firing information is to be found in Appendix 'A'.
-Boilers MUST NOT use gas other than that for which they are designed and adjusted.
+Failure to comply with the above may lead to prosecution. - 1.2 This boiler is intended for use on Group H Natural Gas (2nd Family) .The firing information is to be found in Appendix 'A'.
+Boilers MUST NOT use gas other than that for which they are designed and adjusted. - 1.3 The 'Fleet' H series boiler is a floor standing, gas fired, fully modulating, pre-mix, condensing, room sealed central heating / hot water boiler, comprising of 8 models covering the range of 40 150kW output

-1.3 The 'Fleet' is a gas fired, fully modulating, pre-mix, condensing, room sealed central heating / hot water boiler, comprising of 8 models covering the range of 40 - 150kW output, which can be configured vertically in two or three high units (V series) upto three units wide. sharing common water pipework - optional HHL supply.
-See figures 3.2.1 - 3.2.5, for typical schematic layout.
+Where the application requires more than a single boiler output, cascade systems can be supplied in a modular format, configured horizontally up to 4 boilers wide sharing common water pipe work - optional HHL supply.
+See figures 3.2.1 - - 3.2.5, for typical schematic layout.